natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/A-10A%20Late.md

 * Access to four all-aspect AIM-9L Sidewinder air-to-air missiles with long range, excellent turning ability, and significant flare resistance
 * Sturdy wings which are hard to rip and don't break in dives
 * Access to AGM-65D air-to-ground TV-guided missiles which have heat-sensing thermal sights and can therefore be used during night operations unlike the previous AGM-65A/B
-* The aircraft's slow speed means G-forces sustained during manoeuvres isn’t much of an issue
+* The aircraft's slow speed means G-forces sustained during manoeuvres isn't much of an issue

 '''Cons:'''

 * Very poor climb rate and moderate acceleration
 * Extremely poor top speed makes the A-10 easy prey, especially to SAMs and SPAA
 * Does not have access to gunpods or guided bombs which the premium A-10 gets
 * Engine can potentially overheat when running at or near 100% throttle unless on a winter map
 * Engines are heavily exposed and vulnerable
 * Large wingspan makes for a large target

 == History ==